geogardenclub/geogardenclub.github.io/docs/develop/release-1.0/deployment.md

 To upload it, go to App Distribution, select `ggc_app (android)` in the top of the window, and upload the file.

-Select testers and distribute in the standards way.
+Select testers and distribute in the standard way.

 ## 4. Build the web app